da5nsy/ReproducibleResearch/episodes/introduction.md

 In this lesson, we have learnt:

-- What is reproducible research
+- What is reproducible research?

 - The different terms around reproducibility